 Member of the European Parliament Environment, Public Health and Food Safety (ENVI) Committee

-Thirty years ago, Josef Aschbacher began his career at the European Space Agency (ESA) where he was seconded as ESA Representative to Southeast Asia at the Asian Institute of Technology in Bangkok.
-Later, he joined the European Commission Joint Research Centre (JRC) in Ispra, Italy, where he served as Scientific Assistant to the Director of the Space Applications Institute.
-Upon his return to ESA headquarters in Paris, Aschbacher was tasked with advancing Copernicus activities within ESA.
-Aschbacher then became Head of the Copernicus Space Office, where he led all activities for Copernicus within the Agency and with external partners, in particular the European Commission.
-Before taking office as the ESA’s Director General, Aschbacher was entrusted with planning ESA’s Earth Observation Programme as well as formulating and implementing programmatic and strategic decisions across the Directorate.
+Thirty years ago, Josef Aschbacher began his career at the European Space Agency (ESA) where he was seconded as the ESA Representative to Southeast Asia at the Asian Institute of Technology in Bangkok.
+Later, he joined the European Commission’s Joint Research Centre (JRC) in Ispra, Italy, where he served as Scientific Assistant to the Director of the Space Applications Institute.
+Upon his return to ESA headquarters in Paris, he was tasked with advancing Copernicus activities within ESA, going on to become Head of the Copernicus Space Office, where he led all activities for Copernicus within the Agency and with external partners, in particular the European Commission.
+Before taking office as the ESA’s Director General, Aschbacher was entrusted with planning ESA’s Earth Observation Programme, as well as formulating and implementing programmatic and strategic decisions across the Directorate.

 Joanna Drake has been in charge of coordinating resource-efficiency policies and other legal instruments within the Directorate-General for the Environment since 2016.
 She also chairs a cross-cutting Task Force spearheading strategic positions for her Directorate on the post-2020 Commission financial framework negotiations, Brexit coordination, the urban agenda and the future-proofing of the EU’s environmental acquis.
 Prior to this, Drake was director for SMEs and Entrepreneurship in the European Commission’s Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs.
 During her tenure in DG GROW, she led the Commission’s Task Force on the Collaborative Economy, New Business Models and SMEs.